-In the Romanian music of the 20th century, the composers, starting from George Enescu's example and using elements of the traditional popular songs, resort to the stylization of the folkloric material, capitalizing the melodic-rhythmic characteristics of authentic song and dance.
-Even when they use compositional modern techniques, Romanian composers introduce modal elements within the rigorous serial organization.
+In the Romanian music of the 20th century, the composers, starting from George Enescu's example and using elements of the traditional popular songs, resort to the stylization of the folkloric material, capitalizing the melodic-rhythmic characteristics of the authentic song and dance.
+Even when they use compositional modern techniques, the Romanian composers introduce modal elements within the rigorous serial organization.

-Starting with 1950, the concertizing creation is based on the synthesis of forms and includes a variety of musical languages, from tonalism to serialism and modalism (Paul Constantinescu and Sigismund Toduță).
-Despite these contributions, one can notice that harmony still constitutes a main element.
-Similarly, the role of the soloist instrument in the genre has, in relation to the orchestra, a different contribution.
-Either it manifests as a foreground element, as a soloist voice, or it is assimilated in the orchestra assembly.
-The seventh decade brings along the tendency to dissipate the melodic substance to promote the timbre punctualism where the technical effects of the instrumental writing represent an important means the expression.
-The atmosphere, the musical idea, the expression are evasively suggested, without depriving the musical substance of tension (by using flageolets, trills, tremolos, "col legno", "sul tasto" effects) (A. Vieru, W. Berger).
+Starting with 1950, the concertizing creation is based on the synthesis of forms and includes a variety of the musical languages - from tonalism to serialism and modalism (Paul Constantinescu Sigismund Toduță).
+The seventh decade brings along the tendency of dissipating the melodic substance in order to promote the timbre punctualism where the technical effects of the instrumental writing represents an important means the expression.
+The atmosphere, the musical idea, the expression are suggested, evasively, without depriving the musical substance of tension (by using flageolets, trills, tremolos, "col legno", "sul tasto" effects) (A. Vieru, W. Berger).

-If up to the 8th decade of the 20th century the interest of the Romanian composers headed mostly towards string instruments (violin, cello), currently it is decreasing for the concertizing genre generally.
-Some composers are heading towards viola and double bass (M. Moldovan, M. Marbé) [1].
+If up to the 8th decade of the 20th century the interest of the Romanian an improvisational style or of an increased composers headed mostly towards the string instruments (violin, cello), currently it is decreasing for the concertizing genre generally.
+Some composers are heading towards the viola and double bass (M. Moldovan, M. Marbé).
+[1]